abw/badger-database-js/manual/basic_queries.md

 This first example shows how to connect to a database, create a table, insert a row and then fetch it out again.

-Note that most of the database functions are asynchronous and return promises.
-In these examples we've wrapped the code in an `async` function called `main()` so that we can use the `await` keyword to wait for requests to complete.
-You can, of course, use `.then(...)` if you prefer.

 ```js
 import connect from '@abw/badger-database'